Urban Challenges in Emerging Cities (Edexcel IGCSE Geography)

 • Waste disposal is a particular problem in the favelas, where access is difficult and there are no organised sewage or waste recovery systems

-• Sewage isn't properly treated or disposed of and this ends up in local rivers and Guanabara Bay, polluting the water and damaging the marine wildlife there
+• It often ends up in local rivers and Guanabara Bay, polluting the water and damaging the marine wildlife there

-An Emerging City - Kibera, Nairobi, Kenya
+An emerging city - Kibera, Nairobi, Kenya

 • Between 800,000 and 1 million people live in Kibera 255 ha (around the size of 255 football pitches)